 The most popular and widespread spiritual symbol is that of the Christmas tree.

-There are many legends about the origin of the use of pine as a Christmas tree but the true origin of this tradition is not clear.
+There are many legends about the origin of pine as a Christmas tree, but this tradition’s true origin is unclear.

 According to Christian tradition, St. Boniface brought down a giant ash tree, the Yggdrasil, which held all levels of the world from heaven to hell.